 And southward aye we fled.”

-Click here to download a library archive of the original Barbados article that appeared in the American Naturalist in March 1882.
-Its also available from The University of Chicago Press website.
+Click here to download a library archive of the original “Barbados” scientific travelogue written by FM Endlich that appeared in the: American Naturalist in March 1882.
+This article also available from: The University of Chicago Press website.